Start your FREE Enquiry

 How much will it cost to make a claim?

 True Solicitors will handle your bike accident claim on a No Win, No Fee basis, meaning that you only pay if your claim is successful.
-This is typically 25% of your compensation settlement, also known as a success fee.
+The success fee we charge in road traffic accident personal injury claims ranges from 25% to 30% (+ VAT) of the compensation settlement, depending on the type of claim and whether court proceedings are issued.

 Is there a time limit for making a claim?